kyegomez/Tiktokx/README.md

-# TikTokX: Multi-Modal Self-Supervised Learning for Recommendation (MMSSL)
+# TikTokX: Multi-Modal Recommentation Algorithm

-This is an implementation of the potential tiktok recommendation algorithm with

 Tiktok is an advanced multimedia recommender system that fuses the generative modality-aware collaborative self-augmentation and contrastive cross-modality dependency encoding to achieve superior performance compared to existing state-of-the-art multi-model recommenders.